How to Build a Firewood Rack

 A cord of firewood is a tightly stacked pile of wood that measures 4' by 4' by 8', more accurately 128 cubic feet.
 There is no other legal measure, but I have used the term face cord above to mean a pile of closely stacked wood that when viewed and measured appears to be 4 feet high by 8 feet long.
 You cannot tell how deep the stack is.
 If the wood was cut in 16" lengths it would take 3 face cords to equal one full cord (3 x 16" = 48" = 4' deep).

 I have a brave friend, he ordered a cord of wood delivered and stacked.
-Of course he paid extra for the stacking.
+He paid extra for the stacking.
 Once the delivery and stacking was completed but while the supplier was still there, my friend with the help of the supplier measured the wood pile.
 It seemed it measured 7 1/2' by 3 3/4' by 3 3/4'.
 7.5 * 3.75 * 3.75 = 105.5 cubic feet.
 He ordered a cord; 128 cubic feet at $120 before stacking.
 He now offered to pay 105.5/128*$120.0= $98.91 quite a savings.
-He was fully justified in doing this, of course it could be risky to your health.
+He was fully justified in doing this, but it could be risky to your health.

 Some other links and alternative wood rack (s):